coderefinery/train-the-trainer/_episodes/09-future.md

 - What lessons are useful and don't exist?
 - Which of these are in the scope of CodeRefinery?
-- What is an appropriate length and level of modularity for lessons, so that they can be most easily reused?
+- What is an appropriate length and level of modularity for lessons, so that they can be most easily reused and remixed?

-## Roadmap for future CodeRefinery lessons

 ## Nordic Research Software Engineer network